Appdynamics/DevNet-Labs/labs/lab-sandbox-user-guide.md

 After installing the AppDynamics agents with the sample application, you will access the AppDynamics Controller to monitor the application performance and troubleshoot issues in the application that are impacting end user experience.

+The topology diagram for the Lab environment can be found [here](https://github.com/Appdynamics/DevNet-Labs/blob/master/labs/lab-sandbox-topology.png).

 ## <ins>Access Details:</ins>

 After your AppDynamics Fundamentals Lab reservation begins, you will receive software VPN information and credentials via email.
 After the VPN connection is established, you may access the devices and endpoints in your lab as follows: